cityofaustin/Residential-Permitting/_content/resources/check-my-permit-status.md

 ## Check your permit status on Austin Build + Connect

 You can check the current status of your permit by visiting [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index).
-If you do not already have an Austin Build + Connect account, you must first create one. [insert sidebar: On the Austin Build + Connect homepage, select “Conduct business with City,” and then follow the prompt for a first time user.
-After creating your account, use the navigation located on the left hand side of the screen, and select “My Permits/Cases” from the menu.]
+If you do not already have an Austin Build + Connect account, you must first create one.
+On the Austin Build + Connect homepage, select “Conduct business with City,” and then follow the prompt for a first time user.
+After creating your account, use the navigation located on the left hand side of the screen, and select “My Permits/Cases” from the menu.

 Follow the prompts to check the status of your permit.